-Thirty four years ago today my wife and I welcomed a beautiful son into the world.
-He was our firstborn.
-The thrill of watching him grow from an infant, to an inquisitive child, and to the wonderful adult he is today has been one of the most profound experiences of his mother and father’s lives.
-We cannot begin to express the joy he has brought us.
+Thirty-four years ago today my wife and I welcomed a beautiful, first-born, child into the world.
+The thrill of watching a child grow from an infant, to an inquisitive child, and to a wonderful adult has been one of the most profound experiences of our lives.
 All of this has reminded us of some simple poetry we read long ago:

 Your children are not your children.

 They are the sons and daughters of Life’s longing for itself.

 They come through you but not from you,